SharperHacks-org/StringExtensions/README.md

 Static class implementing static string extension methods:

 ```
-/// Determines whether any of the elements in values exists in str.
+/// Determines whether any of the elements in values exists in str (no LINQ).
 public static bool ContainsAny(this string str, params char[] values) ...
 public static bool ContainsAny(this string str, params string[] values) ...